 When appropriate, statistical analysis should be included.
 Define all statistical measures clearly and use lower-case letters for abbreviations such as r, f, and t.

 The names of the manufacturers or suppliers of special material should be given in parenthesis following the name.
 If desired, include the superscript copyright, trademark, or registered designation (©, TM, or ®) after the first mention in the text and first mention in table or figure legends.
 Trade names must be capitalized.
 The use of trade names and code numbers of experimental chemical compounds used in experimentation should be avoided.
 Such compounds should be identified by common name (ASA), if such a name exists, or by chemical name and structural formula.
 Lot numbers, purity, impurities, etc., may be appropriate.

 The decision letter from the editor will give instructions for uploading the revised manuscript to Manuscript Central.
 Include a response to reviewers that describes the disposition of each of the reviewers' suggestions, item by item.
 Indicate the page and line number of the revised text and highlight the sections that have been changed on the revised manuscript to aid the editor in determining acceptability.
 Authors wishing to reject all or specific suggestions should state their reasons.
-Manuscripts not received within three months of the date of provisional acceptance will be considered new submissions.
+Manuscripts not received within 3 mo of the date of provisional acceptance will be considered new submissions.
 Contact the assigned editor if an extension is needed.
 Take care to include all necessary changes on the final revised manuscript.

 Page Proofs and Publication